A phase transition and critical phenomenon for the two-dimensional random field Ising model: RSW for disagreement Ising model

 We next try to address these three issues.
-It is clear that if $\mathcal C_z^\xi $ is local (i.e., $\mathcal C_z^\xi$ does not intersect either $\partial\mathcal R$ or $(I\cup J) \setminus \{z\}$), then Issue (i) and (ii) disappear.
+It is clear that if $\mathcal C_z^\xi $ is local (i.e., $\mathcal C_z^\xi$ does not intersect either $\partial\mathcal R$ or $(I\cup J) \setminus \{z\}$), then Issue \eqref{item: RSW1} and \eqref{item: RSW2} disappear.
 With this motivation in mind, we make the following definition.
 (Note that we will slightly change the definition of `local' for later convenience.)
-Recall Definition~\ref{def:upper-bound function for spin average}.
-Fix $I,J\subset \cR$, and we drop the subscript $\cR,I,J$ in $d_{\cR,I,J}(x)$.
+Recalling Definition~\ref{def:upper-bound function for spin average}, we fix $I,J\subset \cR$, and drop the subscripts $\cR,I,J$ in $d_{\cR,I,J}(x)$.